beiatrix/beiatrix/src/config/projects/schedulingWizard.md

   />
 </div>

 Success!
 Upon completing a booking, a dialog displays the list of time(s) booked.
-Finally, clicking "Back to my Schedule" takes the student back to their calendar.
+Finally, clicking "Back to my Schedule" navigates the student back to their calendar.

 <div
   style="display: flex; flex-direction: row; justify-content: center"